monikamisiewicz/trucktrans/README.md

 - MySQL

 Features:

-With this simple application you are able to manage your:
+With this simple app you are able to manage your:
 - fleet
 - drivers
 - contractors
 - invoices and orders

-by adding, editing removing or viewing the lists and filtering the data.
+by adding, editing, removing or viewing the lists and filtering the data.

 Screenshots: